 You can follow a minor after you have obtained your first-year (propaedeutic) diploma.
 The best time to do a minor is in the third year of your Bachelor’s programme.
 It is important that you complete your minor within one year, as the range of minors on offer changes every year.

 Taking a minor in Delft or Rotterdam

 Leiden, Delft and Rotterdam also offer joint minors, taught by lecturers from the universities involved.
 Students from various fields of study have the opportunity to work together on a range of multidisciplinary topics.
-The joint minors offered in 2018-2019 are: ‘‘Responsible Innovation’, ‘Security, Safety and Justice’, ‘Geo-resources: the licence to operate’, 'Frugal Innovation for Sustainable Global Development’ and 'Geneeskunde voor Technische studenten'.
+The joint minors offered in 2019-2020 are: ‘Responsible Innovation’, ‘Security, Safety and Justice’, ‘Geo-resources for the future', 'Frugal Innovation for Sustainable Global Development’ and 'African Dynamics'.

-You can register for most Leiden University minors, via uSis, between 1 May and 1 August.
-Note that some minors have earlier deadlines, so always refer to the e-prospectus for exact registration deadlines.
+You can register for most Leiden University minors via uSis between 1 May and 1 August.
+Note: some minors have earlier deadlines, so always refer to the e-prospectus for exact registration deadlines.

 The minors of the Faculty of Science: